balgamat/react-autoform/README.md

 ## Getting started

-Although you are more than welcome (and encouraged, in fact) to provide your own components, Autoform comes with three input types you can use out-of-the-box to get you started.
+Although you are more than welcome (and encouraged, in fact) to provide your own components, Autoform comes with five input types you can use out-of-the-box to get you started.
 Those are:

-- `SupportedInputs.Text` (this is the default type)
+- `BasicInput.Text` (this is the default type)
-- `SupportedInputs.Number`
+- `BasicInput.Number`
-- `SupportedInputs.Select`
+- `BasicInput.Select`
+- `BasicInput.Hidden` (do not show this field in the form)
-- `Component` (special type to inject any Component you'd like between the fields - e.g. a heading or a separator)
+- `BasicInput.Component` (special type to inject any Component you'd like between the fields - e.g. a heading or a separator)

 Now, let's say you have an object like this: